TarekAloui/LoanOriginator/README.md

 ### Frontend:
   - The frontend uses Next.js with Typescript and TailwindCSS.
+    - Next.js cache was used to save the backend responses temporarily to reduce the number of API calls to the backend
+    - Server Actions were used to make sure API calls (to GCS cloud storage for instance) happen in the server side to reduce risk of sharing API keys accidently
   - Tremor library was used for visualizations
   - MUI library was used for displaying the transactions table
   - LDRS library was used for the cool spinning helix loader